History

 Carol Leoning

-Rating: ★★★★☆ The cover sets a tone of urgency and importance, perfectly fitting for a book about the Secret Service.
+Rating: ★★★★☆ Summary: The cover sets a tone of urgency and importance, perfectly fitting for a book about the Secret Service.
 It promises a no-nonsense dive into the agency's history and challenges, making it clear that this read is not for the faint of heart.